hector-hs3/st-dominic/README.md

 - The Dependency manager (yarn) was then updated to [Yarn Berry](https://yarnpkg.com/getting-started/migration#step-by-step) and configured for [Plug N' Play](https://yarnpkg.com/getting-started/migration#enabling-it) with [Zero Installs](https://yarnpkg.com/getting-started/qa#which-files-should-be-gitignored)

-  - This caches all dependencies as part of the project itself ensuring dependencies dont change from developer to developer.
+  - This caches all dependencies in the project itself avoiding the need to reinstall everytime project is cloned.
   - Also, the following Yarn plugins were added:
     - `yarn plugin import typescript`
     - `yarn plugin import version`

+- Files and Folders were restructured for better organization
+- Aliasing was configured in `tsconfig.json` following [THIS](https://create-react-app.dev/docs/importing-a-component/#absolute-imports)
+- SASS was configured using [THIS](https://create-react-app.dev/docs/adding-a-sass-stylesheet)

 ---
-### Documentation from Create React App
+### Documentation from Create React App:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: